 The perfect location

 Utrecht is more than just a well-established classical university town: it is a vibrant community where local Dutch history comes together with a cosmopolitan population and an active student network.
 Every year, students from all over the world find their way to Utrecht and enjoy the experience of a lifetime.
-Why not join them?
-Many relevant institutions in the area of European criminal justice are also close by, including Eurojust and Europol in The Hague, and several Brussels-based EU and international institutions.
+Many relevant institutions in the area of European criminal justice are also close by, including Eurojust and Europol in The Hague, and several Brussels and Luxembourg based EU and international institutions.

 - European Law